NeonTowel/cloud-vm-autoshutdown/README.md

-# Cloud VM Auto Shutdown
+# Linux VM Auto Shutdown

-This project contains scripts for automatically shutting down virtual machines when they are idle.
-Supported clouds are `GCP` and `Azure`.
-The functionality is implemented in both `Go` and `Bash`.
+This project contains Go implementation for automatically shutting down Linux VMs when they are idle.
+Designed to be run as SystemD Service on boot.

 ## Table of Contents
 - [Overview](#overview)